Satharus/sp-assignments/README.md

 # sp-assignments
-Codes for the assignments of the structural programming course 2018 (Proff.
-Sally Saad)
+Codes for the assignments of the structured programming course 2018 (Dr. Sally Saad)